 The cores communicate over a uni-directional torus NoC with buffer-less switching and dimension-ordered routing~\cite{hoplite}.
-We chose this design to reduce routing congestion on the FPGA and to support a high clock frequency.
+This design choice reduces routing congestion on the FPGA and supports a high clock frequency.

 Switches do not queue messages and immediately route them.
-A switch drops the input message if the target link is busy.
-The compiler statically schedules \textcode{Send} instructions to avoid data loss.
+A switch drops an input message if the target link is busy.
+To avoid data loss, the compiler statically schedules communications.
 Manticore's deterministic execution makes it possible to predict link utilization at each cycle.

 Links carry 27 bits of payload, and a few\footnote{Varies based on the grid size, e.g., 8 bits for a 15$\times$15 grid.} bits to specify the target core address.
-Arriving messages at a core are queued and received only when the core finishes a \vcycle (see \figRef{isa_overview}).
-We use the instruction memory and its unused write port as the queue to save resources.
-We do this by encoding an incoming message as an instruction and pushing it to the end of the instruction memory.
-The core then executes it like any other at the end of a \vcycle (see \figRef{manticore_micro} in the Appendix).
+Messages arriving at a core are queued and received when the core finishes a \vcycle (see~\figRef{isa_overview}).
+We use the instruction memory and its unused write port to implement the queue and save resources.
+An incoming message encodes an instruction, which is pushed at the end of the instruction memory.
+The core subsequently executes it like any other instruction when it reaches it (see~\figRef{manticore_micro} in the Appendix).